-"Based on the audit work undertaken, our experience and knowledge of previous years' performance and the current climate in which the Authority is operating, in my opinion the system of internal control provides reasonable assurance regarding the effective, efficient and economic exercise of the Authority's functions.
-However, our work has identified further enhancements that are required to ensure that the internal control framework remains adequate and effective.
-Findings raised from the 2020/21 internal audit reviews have not identified any material weaknesses.
+The results of the audit work undertaken, when combined with our experience and knowledge of previous years' performance and the current climate in which the Authority is operating, form the basis for the overall opinion.
+As such, in my opinion the system of internal control provides reasonable assurance regarding the effective, efficient and economic exercise of the Authority's functions.
+However, the work undertaken during 2021/22 has identified further improvements that are required to ensure that the internal control framework remains adequate and effective.
+Findings raised from the 2021/22 internal audit reviews have not identified any material weaknesses.
 Overall, the Fire Authority has continued to demonstrate a robust and effective internal control and risk management environment.